Philippines

 The Philippines is a beautiful country, complete with secluded beaches, pristine coves, great diving, surfing, hiking and some of the most beautiful waterfalls, with turquoise blue water.
 The most popular things to do in the Philippines is island hopping around the 7000+ islands, each with something different to offer.
 Despite the natural beauty of the island however, the Philippines remains one of the poorest countries in Southeast Asia.
 This is where volunteering can make a huge difference.

 Volunteer with IVI for authentic, affordable and life changing projects in the Philippines.
-We have over 33 years of experience as a charity and non profit org and are passionate about helping those less fortuanate than ourselves.
+We have over 30 years of experience as a charity and non profit org and are passionate about helping those less fortuanate than ourselves.

-We have two destinations in the Philippines, Palawan and Tacloban, Leyte.
 We have many projects in the Philippines, helping underprivilaged communites.
 Choose from nutrition/ medical, teaching, agriculture, construction, street kids program and more.

 Volunteer Projects in the Philippines

-PRIMARY SCHOOL TEACHING, PALAWAN
+PRIMARY SCHOOL TEACHING, ABORLAN

 Help out the school teachers in teaching the children conversational English, reading, writing, pronounciation and making daily lesson plans for creative and educational classes.